YuliiaAntonova/job_Crawler/README.md

 The data comes from indeed and glassdoor sites and build a modl for predicting salary values depending job description metrics.
 This model deployed with Fastapi.

+..
+Typer command:: Start the web server: Run the .api/render_html.py script in your terminal:

+    python render_html.py